christiankral/HanserModelica/README.md

 # HanserModelica

-HanserModelica is an educational library
+HanserModelica is an educational Modelica library

 # License